tomasbjerre/git-changelog-lib/README.md

 This is a library for generating a changelog, or releasenotes, from a GIT repository.
 It can also be run as a standalone program, Gradle plugin, Maven plugin or Jenkins plugin.

-It is fully configurable with a [Mustache](http://mustache.github.io/) template.
+It is fully configurable with a [Mustache (Handlebars)](https://github.com/jknack/handlebars.java) template.
 That can:

  * Be stored to file, like `CHANGELOG.md`.
 There are some templates used for testing available [here](/src/test/resources/templatetest).
  * Or just rendered to a `String`.